beautiful-docs/beautiful-docs/README.md

  - *css*: An absolute URL to a CSS stylesheet that will be included in the page
  - *codeHighlightTheme*: The highlightjs theme for code highlighting (http://softwaremaniacs.org/soft/highlight/en/)
  - *embedly*: Activate embedly with the specified api key.
 Links to embed must be placed alone in a paragraph.
+ - *github*: Repository name on github (user/repo) used to display a "Fork me on Github" banner

 Files can be absolute URIs or relative to the manifest file.
 Example: